 When I wanted to learn something, let’s say triads, I would hunt and scavenge for all the material I could find on the subject, print it out if necessary, and pore over it until something clicked.
-When it comes to learning something on guitar, there’s always more than one way to skin a cat, and people learn in different ways.
+When it comes to learning something on guitar, there’s always more than one way to skin a cat, and people learn in different ways, especially if you teach yourself guitar.
 Taking triads as our example again, you may want to come at it from a visual perspective with fretboard diagrams; you may want to know how triads are constructed and the theory behind them, or you may want to learn them in the context of a song.
 Whichever way you want to approach it, you’ll need a variety of material at your disposal.

 3. Organize Your Practice Material

 This follows on from the last point as you’ll start to build up a pile of resources to work from, and you’ll want to keep this pile as organized as possible.
-I suggest dividing your findings into different folders such as: scales, chords, triads, picking, songs, etc. This way you have easy access to your practice material, and you won’t be wasting time rooting through a bunch of papers to find what you want.
+If you’re going to teach yourself guitar, I suggest dividing your findings into different folders such as: scales, chords, triads, picking, songs, etc. This way you have easy access to your practice material, and you won’t be wasting time rooting through a bunch of papers to find what you want.

 4. Play with Others

-As learning experiences go, playing with others will fast-track your progress like nothing else mainly because of two things; a) you’re putting into practice everything you’ve learned in the woodshed, and b) you’re learning all the interactive and communicative skills you can’t practice by yourself.
+As learning experiences go, playing with others will fast-track your progress like nothing else mainly because of two things; a) you’re putting into practice everything you’ve learned in the woodshed, and b) you’re learning all the interactive and communicative skills you can’t practice if you teach yourself guitar.
 Wherever possible, play with people that are a little above your level and you’ll find yourself raising your game; play with people that are more than slightly below your level and you’ll find the opposite is true.

 5. Hang Around with Bass Players or Other Musicians